Benchmarking and Enhancing VLM for Compressed Image Understanding: Enhancing with Adapter

 \subsection{Experimental Setting}

-{To show our enhancement effect, we utilize Qwen-VL2.5-3B and InternVL3-1B as our VLM model and select one representative codec from each of the three compression distortion methods listed in Table \ref{tab:overview-table}, namely JPEG, ELIC, and ILLM, aligning with Table \ref{tab:gap}.} We used four bitrate levels for training, resulting in a 12-dimensional codec conditional embedding.
-For the training dataset, we used COCO, which contains more than 11w images.
-These images were compressed with different bitrates from the three codecs mentioned above, creating a training set containing a large number of compressed images. {To validate the generalization capability of our proposed method, we conducted experiments on previously unseen compressed-distortion images such as HM, MLICpp, and DiffEIC, directly applying the enhanced vision encoder introduced in this work for compression.
-In addition, we performed comparative and analytical experiments on image coding for machines, which further demonstrate the effectiveness of the information gap and generalization gap.}
+{To show our enhancement effect, we utilize QwenVL2.5 as our VLM model and select one representative codec from each of the three compression distortion methods, namely JPEG, ELIC, and ILLM, aligning with Table \ref{tab:gap}.} We used four bitrate levels for training, resulting in a 12-dimensional codec conditional embedding.
+For training, we use four NVIDIA A100 GPUs in parallel and images are randomly cropped into $336\times336$ patches.
+We train the model with a batch size of 24 for 100k iterations, using an initial learning rate of $1\times10^{-4}$.
+The training dataset consists of over 11w COCO images, compressed at varying bitrates using the three aforementioned codecs.
+To validate the generalization capability of our proposed method, we conducted two experiments from the codec and VLM perspectives, using different VLMs and previously unseen compressed-distortion images.
+In addition, we performed comparative and analytical experiments on image coding for machines, which further demonstrate the effectiveness of the information gap and generalization gap.